pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** When you click "Logout", nothing happens unless you refresh the page.
 Why not?

 * **Your Answer:**
+Local storage is not being cleared and the state is not being modified, so React is not re-rendering
 ---

 - [ ] Update the `logout()` method to appropriately logout the user.

 * **Question:** What did you have to do to get the `logout()` function to work?
 Why?
+Move the logout() function to app.js so it could modify state.
 * **Your Answer:**

 ---

-- [ ] Following the patterns we used above, build the Signup feature.
+- [X] Following the patterns we used above, build the Signup feature.

 ---